 We can use a simple PowerShell command on Windows 11 or 10 to create random numbers.
-You can use this technique for certain real use cases as mentioned at the end of this article.
-Let’s see a few examples to generate random numbers from PowerShell in this guide.
+You can use this technique for certain real use cases, as mentioned at the end of this article.
+In this guide, let’s see a few examples to generate random numbers from PowerShell.

 The Get-Random is the main command to output the numbers with few conditions.

 Case 1: Get Random Number without any conditions

 Entering only Get-Random cmdlet will output a random number in Powershell.
 Since we don’t give any range, the number could be anything between 0 to Int32.MaxValue (0x7FFFFFFF, 2,147,483,647).